Lindsay-Lab/lindsay-lab.github.io/team/index.md

   image="favicons/share-thumbnail.jpg"
   link="team"
   title=""
   text="The Lindsay Lab is new!
 If you are interested in joining as a PhD student, please apply to either the [Center for Data Science PhD program](https://cds.nyu.edu/phd-admissions-req/) or the [Cognition and Perception PhD program in Psychology](https://as.nyu.edu/psychology/graduate/phd-cognition-perception.html).
 Potential postdocs or NYU Masters students interested in doing work in the lab can reach out to Grace directly.
-The lab is not accepting undergraduates or research assistants at this time. "
+The lab is not accepting undergraduates or research assistants at this time! "
 %}

 {% include section.html %}